2023 Most Popular Nursing Bachelor's Degree Schools in South Dakota

 Check out the nursing bachelor's degree programs at these schools if you want to attend one of the most popular in South Dakota.

 Our 2023 rankings named South Dakota State University the most popular school in South Dakota for nursing students working on their bachelor’s degree.
-Located in the town of Brookings, South Dakota State is a public school with a large student population.
+Located in the remote town of Brookings, South Dakota State is a public college with a fairly large student population.

 Women make up 87% of the nursing majors at the school.